 - the virus reactivating and causing a second bout of mono

-Mono is most common between the age of 15 and 35 years.
+Mono is most common in teens and young adults.
 Most people will not have it a second time.

 During this period, from the time of infection until symptoms appear, a person is contagious.
 They appear healthy, but they can spread mono to others.

 When symptoms emerge, they may be severe for a few days, then gradually get milder.

 - pain in the left shoulder that feels worse when breathing in